 Storyboarding is mostly used in video production, but it can also be used at a higher level to plan your course.

 There are three main formats you can use for your storyboard, which we’ll elaborate on with examples:

 - Visual storyboards: Image-based, to sketch out your scenes and production considerations in a training video.

 - Written storyboards: Text-based, used to plan simple videos where scenes don’t change much, like a talking-head video … Also can be used to plan your course or a lesson within it.

-- Course mapping storyboards: Can be visual or written, used to create a high-level outline of your course or a lesson, and the learning journey your students take as they make their way through it.
+- Instructional design storyboards: Can be visual or written, used to create a high-level outline of your course or a lesson, and the learning journey your students take as they make their way through it.